fogame234/fogamectf/_posts/2025-12-15-the-negotiator.md

 - Oli - Bot had the user verify who they were prior to giving the flag
 > Offer: 1.8 BTC Terms: Immediate payment upon verification Request: Proof of possession an offer is only as good as its understanding.

-- ZeroDayDreamer - He just asked for it.
+- ZeroDayDreamer - They just asked for it.

 <img src="/assets/images/CTF4/Imgonnask.jpg" alt="Asking Meme" class="responsive-img" >